ssp21/ssp21-spec/ssp21.md

 It's not important to understand the specifics of Noise's notation.
 The important point here is that SSP21 uses a handshake pattern where all Diffie Hellman operations are deferred until after first two messages are exchanged.

-### Overview
+### Procedure

 The following steps are performed during a successful handshake.
-Error handling is described in a following section.
+The various errors that can occur and early handshake terminations are described in the [state transition diagrams](State Transition Diagrams).

 DH keys in this section use the following abbrevations: